ysoldak/fpvc-gadget/README.md

 DIY device (gadget) that helps you quickly adjust [FPV Combat](https://www.fpv-combat.com) board settings like player ID, player name, lives, ammo and many more.

-This is an alternative to classic way of using IR remote and board's OSD.
+This is an alternative to classic way of using OSD menu (and IR remote earlier).

-The gadget shall help digital (DJI, HDZero) users with no analog devices to get started.
-Also, it is a convenient way to adjust settings "on the go", at the field, for everyone.
+It is a convenient way to adjust settings "on the go", at the field, for everyone.

+<img src="media/GadgetWithFPVCBoard.jpg" height="300" />

+FPV Combat board shall be flashed with compatible [firmware](https://github.com/FPV-Combat/Main_board_v2/releases).

+**Gadget version 0.5.0+ requires FPV Combat version 2.8.0+.**

+## Electronic Components

 You'll need to buy some electronic components and 3D print the case, see below.
 Soldering skills required.

-Note: FPV Combat board shall be flashed with [firmware v2.5.0 or later](https://github.com/FPV-Combat/Main_board_v2/releases).

-<img src="media/GadgetWithFPVCBoard.jpg" height="300" />

-## Electronic Components

 | Picture  | Item    | Comment | Price (per item)  |
 | -------- | ------- | ------- | ------- |